ANOVA (Analysis of Variance)

 Type III Interpretation with Interaction

+MIDAS uses treatment coding.
+Treatment coding designates one level of each factor as the reference category (baseline level) and expresses the effects of all other levels as differences from it.
+The reference category is the first level in alphabetical order.
 When the interaction term is included, the Type III test for a main effect estimates the effect of that factor while the other factor is at its reference level.
-MIDAS uses treatment coding with the first level in alphabetical order as the reference category.
-With balanced data, this coincides with the test about marginal means averaged across all levels.
+For example, if Factor A has levels A, B, C and Factor B has levels X, Y, the reference categories are A and X, and the Type III test for the main effect of Factor A tests the effect of Factor A when Factor B is at X. With balanced data, this coincides with the test about marginal means averaged across all levels.
 With unbalanced data, the two may differ.

 Reading the Results